k2view-academy/K2View-Academy/articles/26_fabric_security/15_user_IAM_SAML_Okta_setup.md

 11. Click on "View Setup Instructions"

-12. A new browser tab will be opened with the information that need to be copied to Fabric configuration (IDP URL and IDP issuer/entity ID) and the certificate key to be uploaded into Fabric, for signing the authentication requests.
+12. A new browser tab will be opened with the information that must be copied to Fabric configuration (IDP URL and IDP issuer/entity ID) and the certificate key to be uploaded into Fabric, for signing the authentication requests.

      <table><tbody><tr>    <td width="700pxl">    <img src="images/15_okta9.jpg">    </td></tr></tbody></table>

-13. The first parameter - Identity Provider SSO URL shall be then also copied to the *Single sign on URL* which described above at step #7.
+13. The first parameter - Identity Provider SSO URL must then also copied to the *Single sign on URL* which is described above in Step #7.

-NOTE: Other IDP tasks are out of this article scope, for example at Users and Roles assignments to the app.
+NOTE: Other IDP tasks are out of this article scope, for example Users and Roles assignments to the app.